XOP/css-codeguide/src/md/methodology.md

 ```

 To clarify some things:
 Modifier and State are the same things in terms of BEM, the only thing that differs is the semantics.
 This is the reason some other methodologies deviate from BEM pattern.

 :bulb:
-There are several ways to define modifiers/states classnames as well!
+There are several ways to define modifier-/state- classnames as well!

-Pattern 1:
+Pattern A:
 ```css
 .button {
 }